-Contact your Barth-Haas sales or technical representative to get recommendations for your particular circumstance and the goals you want to achieve.
+Contact your HAAS Sales Representative or authorized HAAS Distributor to get recommendations for your particular circumstance and the goals you want to achieve.

-RECOMMENDED TEMPERATURE RANGE FOR TRANSPORT AND STORAGE:
+RECOMMENDED TEMPERATURE RANGE FOR TRANSPORT AND STORAGE

 FLEX is most stable when stored at refrigerated temperatures and its packaging remains intact - the colder the storage temperature the better its longevity.
 However, FLEX tolerates warmer temperatures, e.g. above 25 deg C. for short periods of time, as when staging the product in the brewhouse for a couple of days prior to dosing.